allyourbankarebelongtous/pleb-vpn/README.md

 Here you can schedule recurring keysends using either LND or Core Lightning as your node.
 The service lets you decide which one to use if you have both installed.
-It also lets you schedule the payment in sats or usd, and does the usd-sat conversion in real- time each time it sends.
+It also lets you schedule the payment in sats or USD, and does the USD-sat conversion in real-time each time it sends.
 The PAYMENTS menu has four sections:
 NEW - lets you create a new recurring payment
 VIEW - displays all current active payments and their schedule
 DELETE - allows you to select a payment from among all of them and delete it